ESA's Gaia Mission to study stars

 Ever since the Greek astronomer Hipparcos first plotted the position of the stars, European astronomers have been at the forefront of astrometric measurement.
 The most recent achievement was the aptly named Hipparcos satellite launched by the European Space Agency (ESA) in 1989 and which, during its 4 year lifespan, plotted the position of a 100,000 nearby stars with unparalleled precision.

 Now ESA is going to even greater heights, literally, with plans for an ambitious mission called GAIA which aims to plot the position, brightness and motion of a billion of the brightest stars in our galaxy.
-The ESA approved GAIA, named after the Earth Goddess, as one of its key cornerstone missions with launch of the 5 year long mission slated for 2013.
+The ESA approved GAIA, named after the Earth Goddess, as one of its key cornerstone missions and the 5 year long mission began with the launch on 19 December 2013.

 Unlike Hipparcos, the 3-ton GAIA spacecraft will not be in orbit around the Earth but will instead be hoisted towards the L2 Lagrangian point, held in place by the balanced gravitational pull of the Sun and Earth.
 Once boosted, using Europe's heavyweight Ariane 5 rocket, to its lofty perch 1.5 million kilometers out from Earth, the spacecraft will begin its stellar survey using its twin 1.7m diameter telescopes.